-$f{\text{max} = \frac{10^9}{\frac{2\pi CV}{[L_c - 1]}}}$ (Equation 1)
+$$f{max} = 10^9 / (2\pi CV / [L_c - 1])$$ (Equation 1)

-Where, $f{max} = maximum frequency (hertz)$
+where, $f{max} = maximum$ frequency (hertz)

-C = cable capacitance (picofarads)

-V = maximum peak output from sensor (volts)

-L_c = constant current from signal conditioner (mA)

-109 = scaling factor to equate units
+C = cable capacitance (picofarads) V = maximum peak output from sensor (volts) L_c =constant current from signal conditioner (mA) 10^9 = scaling factor to equate units

-Note that in this equation, 1 mA is subtracted from the total current supplied to sensor (L_c).
+Note that in this equation, 1 mA is subtracted from the total current supplied to sensor (L_c) .
 This is done to compensate for powering the internal electronics.
 Also, note that these are typical values only.

-When driving long cables, Equation 1 shows that, as the length of the cable, peak voltage output or maximum frequency of interest increases, a greater constant current will be required to drive the signal.
+When driving long cables, Equation 1 shows that as the length of cable, peak voltage output or maximum frequency of interest increases, a greater constant current will be required to drive the signal.

-The nomograph on page 12 of this manual provides a simple, graphical method for obtaining the expected maximum frequency capability of an ICP® measurement system.
+The nomograph on page 11 of this manual provides a simple, graphical method for obtaining the expected maximum frequency capability of an $ICP^{\textcircled{m}}$ measurement system.
 The maximum peak signal voltage amplitude, cable capacitance and supplied constant current must be known or presumed.

-For example, when running at 100 ft (30.5 m) cable with a capacitance of 30 pF/ft, the total capacitance is 3,000pF.
+For example, when running a 100 ft.
+(30,5 m.) cable with a capacitance of 30 pF/ft, the total capacitance is 3,000 pF.
 This value can be found along the diagonal cable capacitance lines.
 Assuming the sensor operates at a maximum output range of 5 volts and the constant current available from the power supply is 2 mA, the ratio on the vertical axis can be calculated to equal 5.
 The intersection of the total cable capacitance and this ratio result in a maximum frequency of approximately 10.2 kHz.